MasterCard loses challenge against EU fees ruling

-LUXEMBOURG (Reuters) - Europe’s second-highest court on Thursday threw out MasterCard’s (MA.N) challenge against an EU ban on its cross-border credit card fees.
+LUXEMBOURG, May 24 (Reuters) - Europe’s second-highest court on Thursday threw out MasterCard’s challenge against an EU ban on its cross-border credit card fees.

 The European Commission said in its December 2007 decision that MasterCard’s cross-border multilateral interchange fee (MIF) levied on retailers’ credit and debit card transactions breached EU antitrust rules and had to be changed.